endo9000/OllaMoMa/README.md

 To use a different port, just update the "dev" script in the package.json file.
 For example, change it to "dev": "vite --port 5000" to use port 5000 instead of the default port 4000.

-To change the base-URL to match the Ollama endpoint, click on the settings icon and enter your new base-URL.
-Then hit the apply button and wait for the page to reload.
-This setting will be stored persistently on your browsers local storage.
+To update the base URL to match the Ollama endpoint, click the settings icon, enter the new URL, and click 'Apply'.
+The page will reload, and this change will be saved in your browser's local storage for future use.

-**Contributing:**

-Contributions are welcome!
-Please follow the guidelines in the `CONTRIBUTING.md` file.

-**License:**

-This project is licensed under the MIT License - see the `LICENSE` file for details.

 **Disclaimer:**